 - Add grated ginger and all spices including salt and pepper to the pan.
 Stir to coat the contents of the skillet and let spices bloom in the heat of the pan.

-- Pour in the chicken broth and deglaze the pan, scraping up any brown bits.
-Cook for about 5 minutes, evaporating some of the liquid so that just a few centimeters of liquid are left in the pan.
+- Pour in the broth and deglaze the pan, scraping up any brown bits.
+Cook for about 3 minutes, evaporating some of the liquid so that just a few centimeters of liquid are left in the pan.

 - Turn the heat to low and stir in the coconut milk.
-Simmer for 10-15 minutes. *Note: If the sauce seems too thin after simmering, you can thicken it with some cornstarch.
+Simmer for about 10 minutes. *Note: If the sauce seems too thin after simmering, you can thicken it with some cornstarch.
 Dissolve 1½ Tablespoons of cornstarch into 2 Tablespoons of water and stir into the coconut sauce.

 - Turn the heat off and toss the spinach into the skillet.
 Stir to wilt.
 Serve immediately.